twl8n/garden-rov-arduino/README.md

 # How to figure out which file is required for `upload` command.

-I did this (once) on the RPi Zero.
+I comipled (once) on the RPi Zero.
 It was very slow.
 Normally, I compile on the Mac, `scp` to the RPi, `arduino-clin upload` from the RPi to the Uno, then run `arduino-cli monitor` on the RPi to send commands to my sketch.

 Change director into the sketch.
 Compile.
+The -e arg is not necessary yet.

 Use the `-v` verbose form of the `arduino-cli upload` command to see what file is uploaded.
 It turns out that we only need the .ino.hex file.